 Penfold Customer Service Review

 Penfold really seem to excel at customer support, which is vital for any new company you are trusting with your money.
-They offer support via email, phone or live chat, and when we tested the chat we found them to be quick, polite and informative with the questions we asked.
+They offer support via email, phone or live chat, and when I tested the chat I found them to be quick, polite and informative with the questions I asked.

 Who is Penfold Suitable For?